Anzac-class frigate: Construction

 On 14 August 1989, AMECON was awarded the tender to build the Blohm + Voss designed frigate.
 The frigates were to be constructed at the AMECON shipyard in Williamstown, Victoria (formerly Williamstown Naval Dockyard), but the modular design of the frigate allowed sections of the ships to be constructed throughout Australia and New Zealand, with final assembly in Williamstown.
 Each vessel was made up of six hull modules and six superstructure modules.
-All of lead ship Anzacs modules were assembled at Williamstown, but for later ships, the superstructure modules were fabricated in Whangarei, New Zealand, and hull modules were built at both Williamstown and Newcastle, New South Wales.
+All of lead ship Anzacs modules were assembled at Williamstown, but for later ships, the superstructure modules were fabricated in Whangārei, and hull modules were built at both Williamstown and Newcastle, New South Wales.
 Unlike previous shipbuilding contracts, AMECON was contractually obliged to meet only the navy's set commissioning dates for the ships; all other construction deadlines were to be determined at the shipbuilder's discretion.

 The second and fourth ships to be built were allocated to the New Zealanders.
 The third and fifth ships to be produced were earmarked for the RNZN in the event that approval to order two more frigates was given, with two more ships for the RAN to be added at the end of the production run.
 Project offsets meant that construction costs for the New Zealand ships were about 20% less than the Australian vessels.